danskyr/langchain-ha-bridge/README.md

 # LangChain Router Agent for Home Assistant

-This custom component integrates LangChain with Home Assistant to provide a smart conversation agent that can:
+This project provides a smart conversation agent for Home Assistant that can:

 1. Route user queries to the appropriate handler based on intent
 2. Control smart home devices through natural language commands